 You can also add a dashboard that provides insights into members and your organization’s growth to your application.
 This gives you a bird’s eye view of membership base growth.

 To build your membership database with Five, sign up for free access and start the process.
-If you need assistance, visit our forum to get help from our application development experts as you add more features to your database application.
+Once you have signed up, select one of our learning paths to continue your development.

-By following the steps mentioned above, you can create robust and scalable membership software tailored to your needs, all while using the tools provided inside Five.
+By following the steps mentioned above, you can create robust and scalable membership database software tailored to your needs, all while using the tools provided inside Five.